Virginia city councilman set on fire in attack over 'personal matter,' unrelated to office

 Police say the suspect entered Vogler’s office, where he works at a local magazine, confronted him and doused him in flammable liquid.
 Both men then left the building and the 29-year-old suspect set Vogler on fire, police said.

-His condition wasn’t immediately known.
+Vogler was taken to a burn unit at a hospital in Chapel Hill, North Carolina, and his condition wasn’t immediately known, Vogler’s father, Jack Vogler Sr., told The Associated Press.
+UNC Health declined to comment on Vogler’s condition Wednesday afternoon.

 The suspect, Shotsie Michael Buck Hayes of Danville, was in police custody.
-Police said charges were pending, and it wasn’t immediately known whether Hayes had a lawyer who could comment.
+Police said charges were pending.
+A message left with a phone number listed for the suspect wasn’t immediately returned.

+A message was left with the Danville Public Defender Office asking whether they will be representing the suspect.

-The attack occurred at the office of Showcase Magazine, a monthly publication on southwest Virginia and North Carolina, magazine owner and publisher Andrew Brooks said.
+The attack occurred at the office of Showcase Magazine, a monthly publication on southwest Virginia and North Carolina, magazine owner and publisher Andrew Scott Brooks said.
+The magazine shares a small two-story building with several other businesses in Danville.

 Brooks said there were two employees at the magazine’s office at the time.
 The other employee called Brooks and told him what happened.